How to Draw a Lamp Step by Step

 Lamp shade drawing

 Begin by drawing the lamp shade.
 It’s shape should be like that of an upside down bucket with a wider bottom and narrower top.
-You can draw the top with a slight curve and make the bottom flat.
+You can draw the top with a slight curve and the bottom as a very long an narrow oval.
+You can also leave or create (with an eraser) a little opening in the bottom part of the oval’s outlined for the pipe added in next step.

 Step 2 – Draw the Pipe